yoarch/timer/README.md

 # timer
 Simple CLI timer

-A simple terminal timer supporting second, minute and hour, playing a song and displaying a message when time is over.
+A simple terminal timer to set one or regular timers, with customizable audio notifications.

 # Installation
 ```sh